 ESG is integrated into the strategy by excluding companies and issuers due to their exposure to certain activities that have been deselected based on ESG considerations.

-Following an exclusion filter, the fund integrates ESG criteria through the combination of a top-down and bottom-up approaches.
+Following an exclusion filter, the Sub-Fund integrates ESG criteria through an advanced ESG integration approach.